ChristerNilsson/2022-007-StateLab/README.md

 * Only white texts are clickable.

 ## Handicap system.
-* Default is no handicap.
+* No handicap is default.
-* The handicap is based on ELO rating difference, with a maximum of 1200.
+* The handicap is based on 0/60 to 60/60.
 * The total time is the same, before and after the handicap.
-* Current steepness is 20.
-Contact me if you prefer another value.
+* If you want to relate ELO difference to sixtieths, use a separate table or formula, as there are several alternatives.

 ### Example:
-* You have decided on a game using 10m + 5s.
+* You have decided on a game using 10m + 5s, and would like to give away 5m to the other player.
-* Select an ELO rating difference.
-* Using 120 (40+80), a tenth (120/1200) of the time will move to the other player.
-* The adjusted times will be 11m + 5.5s and 9m + 4.5s
+* Using 5m/10m = 30/60, the adjusted times will be 15m + 7.5s and 5m + 2.5s

 ### How to enter numbers
 ```